cebrini/100-days-of-code/log.md

 **Today's Progress:** Still struggling, but completed the "Search and Destroy" challenge.

 **Thoughts:** I didn't report anything for July 28th not because I wasn't working on code, but because I didn't feel like I had anything to show for my effort.
 While it's true I didn't complete a challenge, I feel in retrospect that I did benefit from putting the effort in.
 I hope to improve and be more consistant as I complete the 100 days.
 I hope to do another 100 days of code after I finish the first 100 days.

+### Day 4: July 30, 2016

+**Today's Progress:** Worked on Rot13 challenge.

+**Thoughts:** Feeling a bit better about making head way.
+Got a good start on finishing up ROT13.
+Still not happy with my pace and it looks like I'll be filing these comments as retrospectives since some current pattern is tweeting and git commiting after midnight.
+I'm not sure if that's a problem though.
+Right now I'm not going to worry about it.
+I'll just continue focusing on getting something done each day.